 • parainfluenza,

-Chronic bronchiolitis can develop as a consequence of acute, but usually it is an independent disease caused by prolonged inhalation of irritating gases.
-Very often, this disease is found in babies living in smoking families.
+Chronic bronchiolitis can develop as a consequence of acute bronchiolitis, but usually it is an independent disease caused by prolonged inhalation of irritating gases.
+Very often this disease is found in children living in smoking families.

 • weakened immunity,